 Yeats' epitaph is taken from the last lines of his late poem Under Ben Bulben:

 On Life, on Death.

 Horseman, pass by!

-There is, however, a slight problem: Yeats was already buried in France, then dug up again, his bones put into an ossuary, then reassembled for shipment to Ireland.
-Forensics being what they where in the mid-1940s, evidence that all the bones, or even any of them, resting beneath Ben Bulben are actually Yeats' ... is a bit thin on the ground.
-Maybe a grave mistake?
+There is, however, a slight potential problem: Yeats was already buried in France, then dug up again, and his bones put into an ossuary, before being reassembled for shipment to Ireland.
+Forensics being what they were in the mid-1940s, there is little hard evidence that all the bones, or even any of them, resting beneath Ben Bulben actually belong to Yeats.

-This has to go to the movie "Million Dollar Baby", where we see Clint Eastwood translating W.B.Yeats from the Irish into English.
-Apparently nobody told him that Yeats did not speak Irish as such, and wrote in English ...
+If you have seen the movie "Million Dollar Baby", you may have spotted Clint Eastwood translating W.B.Yeats from the Irish language into English.
+Apparently, no one told him that Yeats did not speak Irish and only wrote in English.

-The poet once, and I mean literally once, visited a pub ... as W.B.Yeats had confessed that he had never been to a pub, Oliver St. John Gogarty dragged his colleague into Toner's, one of Dublin's several literary pubs, still open in Baggot Street today.
-Where W.B. had a sherry, declared himself unimpressed about the whole experience, and left again. reputedly never to darken a pub's doorstep again.
-What a bundle of joy!
+What IS true is that W.B.
+Yeats only visited a pub exactly one time in his entire life.
+W.B.Yeats confessed that he had never been to a pub so his friend Oliver St. John Gogarty dragged him into Toner's, one of Dublin's several literary pubs, (which is still open on Baggot Street today).
+W.B. had a sherry, declared himself unimpressed about the whole experience, and left - and supposedly never ever stepped foot in a pub again.